KristianColville1/mp4-url-recorder/README.md

 The file can use absolute paths, relative paths, and URLs to refer to specific media files and/or entire folders of media files.
 Other information in the file might be comments that describe the contents.

+#### FFMPEG:

+Fast Forward MPEG

+(Fast Forward MPEG) An open source multimedia project for working with audio and video.
+Based on the "libavcodec" A/V codec library and "libavformat" multiplexing framework, FFmpeg is a command-line utility that can encode and decode a variety of media formats.

+It is widely used for format transcoding, basic editing (trimming and concatenation), video scaling, and video post-production effects.

 [Back to Top](#table-of-contents)